Inspiring action to help pollinators thrive

-You know summer has reached the Adirondacks when the leaves are out, the grass is growing, and bees and butterflies can be found hastily collecting nectar and pollen from our garden flowers.
+You know summer has reached the Adirondacks when the leaves are out, the grass is growing, and bees and butterflies are hastily collecting nectar and pollen from our garden flowers.
 In recent years, however, researchers have noticed declines in bee, butterfly and other pollinator populations, creating a phenomenon known as the global pollinator crisis.

-To help raise awareness for the important role pollinators play in our landscape, the Lake Placid Land Conservancy joined a new initiative called the Adirondack Pollinator Project (APP).
-The effort is led by AdkAction.org and joins the Lake Placid Land Conservancy, The Wild Center, and Common Ground Gardens in Saranac Lake as partners.
-Our mission is to promote the health of pollinators, critical to food and ecosystems, through conservation, education, and research.
+To help raise awareness for the important role pollinators play in our landscape and to increase the amount of pollinator habitat in the Adirondacks, the Lake Placid Land Conservancy joined a new initiative called the Adirondack Pollinator Project (APP).
+The effort is led by AdkAction and joins the Lake Placid Land Conservancy, The Wild Center, and Paul Smith’s College VIC as partners.
+Our project formed in the fall of 2016 with the mission of promoting the health of pollinators, critical to food and ecosystems, through conservation, education, and research.
 The purpose of the project is to build awareness, knowledge, and understanding about the global and local importance of pollinators across the Adirondack region and to empower people to take individual and collective action to help pollinators thrive.

 For more information or to view a full schedule of events, please visit our Events page.